 Sean Michaels: How I wrote Us Conductors

-It’s not surprising that music plays such an important role in writer and Said the Gramophone music blogger Sean Michaels’ debut novel.
-Us Conductors, which has won the 2014 Scotiabank Giller Prize, is inspired by the life of Lev Sergeyevich Termen, the Russian inventor of the eerily beautiful theremin, taking him from the rambunctious New York clubs of the 1930s to the bleak gulags of the Soviet Union.
+It's not surprising that music plays such an important role in writer and music blogger Sean Michaels' debut novel.
+Us Conductors, which won the 2014 Scotiabank Giller Prize, is inspired by the life of Lev Sergeyevich Termen, the Russian inventor of the eerily beautiful theremin, taking him from the rambunctious New York clubs of the 1930s to the bleak gulags of the Soviet Union.

 In his own words, Michaels talks about the sounds that set the tone for this melodious book, as well as the unlikely Canadian writer who inspired a kung fu scene.

-"Back when I was in university I was reading a Michael Ondaatje novel: In The Skin of a Lion.
-There’s a great scene with a terrorist.
-It’s sort of an action movie scene in a really poetic and beautiful meditative book, and I was really struck I loved the idea of an action movie scene in an unlikely place and I made a pact with myself that one day I would write a book that seemed like a meditative poetic novel but had hiding in it a chapter where someone was a cat-burglar or something One of the things that became an engine for my decision to write this book was the day I realized “Oh, I have an idea for like an action scene that happens in the middle of a story” and that gave me a laugh So there’s a scene around the middle of the book that has some kung fu and some violence.
+"Back when I was in university, I was reading the Michael Ondaatje novel In the Skin of a Lion.
+There's a great scene with a terrorist.
+It's sort of an action movie scene in a really poetic and beautiful meditative book, and I was really struck.
+I loved the idea of an action movie scene in an unlikely place and I made a pact with myself that one day I would write a book that seemed like a meditative poetic novel but had hiding in it a chapter where someone was a cat-burglar or something.
+One of the things that became an engine for my decision to write this book was the day I realized 'Oh, I have an idea for an action scene that happens in the middle of a story' and that gave me a laugh.
+So there's a scene around the middle of the book that has some kung fu and some violence.
 It feels a little bit like a scene from a Tom Clancy novel."

 Sean Michaels' comments have been edited and condensed.